IkarosKappler/three-geometry-hellfix/README.md

 code from using THREE.Geometry to the extensive manner of expressing the code with THREE.BufferGeometry.
-The BufferGeometry is surely a way more efficient implementation according to WebGL (as it is using float arrays/buffers instead of vertex and face arrays), but if you were used to create your geometries programmatically this is just a very fresh kind of hell.
+The BufferGeometry is surely a way more efficient implementation according to WebGL (as it is using float arrays/buffers instead of vertex and face arrays), but if you were used to create your geometries programmatically porting all your code this way is just a very fresh kind of hell.

 I wonder why the maker(s) of THREE did not just restrict the use of THREE.Geometry to